 If assets were not yet divided by the family law court in a dissolution case, you may have a claim for some fo the value of the assets in the bankruptcy court, but that doesn't move the case to family law court.

-The Automatic Stay will stop most of the action in the family law court and the...Read more »
+The Automatic Stay will stop most of the action in the family law court...Read more »

 I think what you are asking is when you can file another chapter 7 and receive a discharge.
 Keep in mind that you can always file a case, but the discharge provisions of chapter 7 and chapter 13 define when you can get a discharge for each chapter.